NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 You might not want to manage Data Warehouse queries for that.
 You might want to have these aggregations directly computed on ingestion or use them to directly feed ML inference.

-Since Cloud Run handles incoming datapoints one-by-one it won't be able to do the job here.
+Since Cloud Run handles incoming data points one-by-one it won't be able to do the job here.
 This is where [Apache Beam](https://beam.apache.org/documentation/basics/) comes to shine!

 ## Challenge 4.1